mosart/eosc-services-catalog/README.md

 ```
 The suite under `test/` verifies endpoint responses and schema compliance.

+### CKAN extension
+The `ckanext-scheming/` directory includes `eosc-service-catalogue-schema-v3.yaml`, a CKAN scheming dataset profile that mirrors the EOSC v3 service bundle.
+Follow the instructions in `ckanext-scheming/README.md` to install `ckanext-scheming`, register the schema, and capture service metadata directly through the CKAN admin UI.

 ## Troubleshooting
 - **`ModuleNotFoundError: jsonschema`** – ensure `pip install -r api/requirements.txt` has been executed inside your environment.
-- **Schema validation failures** – check the offending bundle index in the error message; update the JSON fixture to match `api/data/eosc_service_catalogue.schema.json`.
+- **Schema validation failures** – check the offending bundle index in the error message; update the JSON fixture so it conforms to the relevant version under `api/schema/`.
-- **Swagger missing schema details** – confirm `/api/v1/schema` is reachable and the loader validation succeeded at startup.
+- **Swagger missing schema details** – confirm `/api/v3/schema` (or `/api/v1/schema`) is reachable and the loader validation succeeded at startup.

 ## Contributing
 Contributions are welcome.
 Fork the repository, create a feature branch, and submit a pull request.
 Please include updates to fixtures and tests when you extend the API.